LeadWoods0902/DandD_Nightmare_Plague/Senithar's Timeline.md

 ## 1713
 - Napella is born
 ## 1762
-- Circe is birthed in secret
+- Circe is birthed in secret after Calidian
 ## 1771
 - Napella enters an affair with foreign consort Ven-Dryk
 -